Just a reminder WE HAVE locally grown MUMS in a large assortment of colors. This year we have small straw bales for fall

 for the cold weather that is on it's way.

-Locally grown garlic bulbs will be in soon and we will have a limited
+Locally grown garlic bulbs are in and we will have German White

 If you plan ahead and most gardeners do...now is the time to plant